CA vs TY Dream11 Team Prediction Women's Super Basketball League 2020, Cathay Life vs Taiyuan - Playing V, Basketball Fantasy Tips

 WSBL 2020 CA vs TY Dream11 Prediction Centre: Tsai Pei-Chen

-Women's Super Basketball League 2020 Cathay Life Probable V vs Taiyuan: Lin Yu-Ting, Ling-Chuan Huang, Wei-An Chen, Huang Fan-Shan, Zheng Yi-Xiu
+Women’s Super Basketball League 2020 Cathay Life Probable V vs Taiyuan: Han Ya-En, Zheng Yi-Xiu, Lin Yu-Ting, Chen Yu-Chun, Jou-Chen Huang

 Women’s Super Basketball League 2020 Taiyuan Probable V vs Cathay Life: Liu Jun-Yi, Ching Cho, Tsai Pei-Chen, Chen Yi-Feng, Hsiao-Tong Peng